kennethlng/tictactoe-multiplayer/README.md

 4. Connect your iPhone.
 5. Select your phone in the list of available devices and build the game.

 > While building the game in Xcode you may experience some build errors for missing dependencies.
-Remember to update the cocoapods by opening Terminal, locating the project folder for the Xcode project, and doing `pod update`.
+Remember to update the cocoapods by opening Terminal, locating the project folder for the Xcode project, and performing a `pod update`.

 ## How to Play